C R G CRG Reports Exterior Engine 1967 Model ID

 1969 Engine Pad Stamp

-Note: The engine code and the partial VIN locations are reversed on big block applications.
+The engine code and the partial VIN locations are reversed on big block applications.

 The format of the engine code is shown in the table below.
 Note that this only applies to engines intended for vehicle assembly plant use.
-Warranty replacement engines used a different stamping format (e.g. CE900175), as noted in the Replacement Engines FAQ.
+Warranty replacement engines used a different stamping format (e.g. CE900175), as noted in the Replacement Engines info.
 The engine pad of a block may be blank or only partially legible if the block was decked (machined to ensure the block deck is square) when the motor was rebuilt.
 If minimal material was removed when the block was decked, applying an acid solution may make the pad stampings more visible.

 Engine Code Interpretation